 - Effective oral and written communication

-- A solid understanding of middle school-aged children’s academic, social, and emotional development
+- A solid understanding of middle and high school children’s academic, social, and emotional development

 - Attention to detail